Nikturab/HousePlantCTF/[reverse]RTCP_Trivia/writeup.md

         return this.$init(str);
     };

-    // It's convinient to hook the doFinal method because it is used when keys are already generated and  Cipher instance  is ready to decode
+    // It's convenient to hook the doFinal method because it is used when keys are already generated and  Cipher instance  is ready to decode
     Java.use("javax.crypto.Cipher").doFinal.overload('[B').implementation = function(bytes){
         decoded = parseInt( "" + (Java.use('java.lang.String').$new(this.doFinal(Java.use('android.util.Base64').decode(correctEncoded, 0))))); // decoding correctAnswer